mitranim/xhttp/readme.md

 generator-based API becomes trivial.

-Many libraries make another big mistake: losing a reference to the underlying `XMLHttpRequest` object, masking it behind callbacks or a promise. `xhttp` keeps you in control by never masking the xhr object.
+Many libraries make another big mistake: losing a reference to the underlying `XMLHttpRequest` object, hiding it behind callbacks or a promise. `xhttp` keeps you in control by never hiding the xhr object.

 Finally, `xhttp` respects your laziness.
 It prepares an xhr object, adding a single, convenient method that starts the request.
 But it lets _you_ "pull the